-What you must pay when Services that are covered for you you get these services If you obtain the covered services from an out-ofnetwork provider, you pay the cost-sharing under Feefor-Service Medicare (Original Medicare) For services that are covered by CarePartners of Connecticut CareAdvantage Premier but are not covered by Medicare Part A or B: CarePartners of Connecticut CareAdvantage Premier will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services If you obtain the covered services from an out-of- network provider, you pay the cost-sharing under Fee- for-Service Medicare (Original Medicare) For services that are covered by CarePartners of Connecticut CareAdvantage Prime but are not covered by Medicare Part A or B: CarePartners of Connecticut CareAdvantage Prime will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Our plan covers hospice consultation services for a terminally ill person who hasn't elected the hospice benefit. immunizations There is no coinsurance, Covered Medicare Part B services include: copayment, or deductible for the pneumonia, Pneumonia vaccine influenza, and Hepatitis Flu shots, once each flu season in the fall and winter, B vaccines. with additional flu shots if medically necessary • Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B • Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+Our plan covers hospice consultation services (one-time visit) for a terminally ill person who hasn't elected the hospice benefit. immunizations Covered Medicare Part B services include: There is no coinsurance, copayment, or deductible Pneumonia vaccine for the pneumonia, influenza, Hepatitis B, Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary and COVID-19 vaccines.
+Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Medicare Part B cost share applies for other vaccines that COVID-19 vaccine meet Medicare Part Other vaccines if you are at risk and they meet Medicare Part B coverage rules B coverage rules.
+See "Medicare Part B prescription drugs" section in this Medical